BetterWang/g4e/docs/output.rst

 * -1 -  save everything
 * 0  - save only primary particles
 * 1  - save primaries and their daughters
-* 2  - save primaries, daughters and their daughters
+* 2  - save primaries, daughters and daughters' daughters
+* n  - save n generations of secondaries

 (primaries - particles that came from a generator/input file)